PulsarDataSolutions/cachify/README.md

 - Cache is always "warm" and ready to serve
 - No user request ever has to wait for the expensive operation
-- If backend services go down temporarily, the last successful result is still available
+- If a dependency service from the cached function goes down temporarily, the last successful result is still available
 - Perfect for critical operations where latency must be minimized

 ### Skip Cache